-To calculate credit risk, historical data on the obligor and facility are entered into a database.
-Such parameters as probability of grade migration, loss given default, and credit quality correlation among obligors are set, and then the probability distribution of losses for the entire portfolio (amount of loss for a particular probability) is computed to determine the potential future loss.
-Specifically, based on the abovementioned parameters, we run a simulation of 10,000 iterations of simultaneous default using the Monte Carlo method to calculate our maximum loss exposure.
+Specifically, the PD by grade, LGD (loss given default), credit quality correlation among obligors, and other parameter values are estimated using historical data of obligors and facilities stored in a database to calculate the credit risk.
+The PD and LGD values are, in principle, the same values as those used for calculating the capital ratio.
+Based on these parameters, we run a simulation of 10,000 iterations of simultaneous default using the Monte Carlo method to calculate our maximum loss exposure.
 This quantification enables effective risk capital allocation.

-By obtaining an accurate understanding of the concentration risk of a credit portfolio, and by carrying out quantitative risk analysis simulations assuming various developments in the macroeconomic situation, SMBC obtains quantified credit risk figures which are used for making optimal decisions across the whole range of business operations, including formulating business plans and providing a standard against which individual credit applications are assessed.
+Risk quantification is also executed for purposes such as to determine the portfolio's risk concentration, or to simulate economic movements (stress tests), and the results are used for making optimal decisions across the whole range of business operations, including formulating business plans and providing a standard against which individual credit applications are assessed.